khataei/Lit-UI/README.md

 pip install -r requirements.txt
 ```

-=## 🔑 Setting Up Your API Keys
+## 🔑 Setting Up Your API Keys

 Lit‑UI needs your own API keys for OpenAI, Azure OpenAI, or OpenRouter.
 These keys are stored in a file called `config.cfg` which **must never** be uploaded to GitHub.

-### 1. Locate the example config file
-In the project folder, you’ll find:
+- In the project folder, you’ll find: `config_example.cfg`
-`config_example.cfg`
+- Rename this file to `config.cfg`
-Open config.cfg in any text editor (VS Code, Notepad, etc.) and replace the placeholder text with your real API keys and endpoints.
+- Open `config.cfg` in any text editor and replace the placeholder text with your real API keys and endpoints.